stephansamuel/poc-tokenize-fn-call/README.md

 |&nbsp;|&nbsp;
 |---|---
-|**2022-12-23 08:30**| Docker artifacts were copied from the repository [`stephansamuel/poc-python-scripts`](https://github.com/stephansamuel/poc-python-scripts) and seemed to run generally well through base steps.
+|**2022-12-23 08:30**|Docker artifacts were copied from the repository [`stephansamuel/poc-python-scripts`](https://github.com/stephansamuel/poc-python-scripts) and seemed to run generally well through base steps.
 Changed Python version, tag was `3.11-slim`, made it `3.7-slim`,  corresponding to `3.7.16 buster slim`, which more closely resembles target environment.
 Work stopped at `pip` upgrade.
 Removed `--root-user-action=ignore` from all `pip` directives, this doesn't seem to be supported on the lower version.
 Lower version also doesn't complain about running `pip` as `root` so this should be a good permanent fix to this. `docker-compose build` ran through otherwise. `up` runs, `nodemon` harness correctly facilitates CD process.
+|**09:20**|Added VS Code extension [Markdown Footnotes](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-footnotes) to allow inline implementation details in this doc.
+Also, CD environment doesn't always auto-reload after code changes.
+Will not fix at this time.

 ## Implementation